tovicheung/hanoi-leaderboard/README.md

     }
     ```

+* GET `/api/config`

 * POST `/api/config/update`

     Updates the configuration of the server.
 The json object should be a subset of the full configuration object.
+Returns updated data.
     ```json
     {
         "inputAccess": "restricted",